EdwinVW/dapr-workshop/Assignment03/step-by-step-java.md

    Again, the version of the dependency is managed using Mavens "dependency management" - you can inspect the pom.xml file inside the java folder to see the exact version.

-1. Create a new file, java/TrafficControlService/src/main/java/dapr/traffic/fines/DaprFineCollectionClient.java and open it in VS Code.
+1. Create a new file, **java/TrafficControlService/src/main/java/dapr/traffic/fines/DaprFineCollectionClient.java** and open it in VS Code.
+Make sure to include a package declaration: `package dapr.traffic.fines;`.

-1. Declare a class DaprFineCollectionClient that implements the FineCollectionClient interface.
-To fulfil the contract of the FineCollectionClient interface, add the following method:
+1. Declare a class `DaprFineCollectionClient` that implements the `FineCollectionClient` interface.
+To fulfil the contract of the `FineCollectionClient` interface, add the following method:

   ```java
   @Override
   public void submitForFine(SpeedingViolation speedingViolation) {
   }
   ```

+  Add an import for the `SpeedingViolation` class: `import dapr.traffic.violation.SpeedingViolation;`.

 1. Open the file `java/TrafficControlService/src/main/java/dapr/traffic/TrafficControlConfiguration.java` in VS Code.
 The default JSON serialization is not suitable for todays goal, so you need to customize the Jackson `ObjectMapper` that it uses.
 You do so by adding a static inner class to configure the JSON serialization: